squillero/microgp4/docs/CONTRIBUTING.md

 We use [GitHub's issues](https://github.com/squillero/microgp4/issues) for reporting bugs.

+If you published a papers using any version of MicroGP, please let us know.

-Feel free to write us an email describing
+Anyhow, feel free to write us an email describing your story.

 ### Coding

-The source code is available on [GitHub](https://github.com/squillero/microgp4), feel free to fork and start implementing your sharp ideas --- we even prepared an oversimplified [stylesheet](#cding-style) to ease contributing to the code.
+We prepared an oversimplified [stylesheet](#cding-style) to ease contributing to the code.

 When you download the source from GitHub ([squillero/microgp4](https://github.com/squillero/microgp4)), remember to install all dependencies: